Martijncvv/mint-token/README.md

 ### **Welcome 👋**

-1. Run `npm install` at the root of your directory
+1. Run `yarn install` at the root of your directory
-2. Run `npm start` to start the project
+2. Run `yarn start` to start the project

 ![screenshot](./screenshot.png)